 Best for Specific Applications

 Voile Revelator BC is the only niche board, while the regular Revelator remains a great all-around option.
 As with any category, certain models have different strengths.
-For a more powder focused rider, the Burton Landlord, Jones Explorer, Voile Revelator and Jones Solution are strong choices.
-If big mountain lines dominate your dreams, the Solution, Never Summer Prospector, and K2 Ultrasplit make strong choices.
-If bringing the park to the backcountry is a priority, the Landlord and Explorer should be considered.
+For a more powder focused rider, the Jones Explorer, Voile Revelator and Jones Solution are strong choices.
+If big mountain lines dominate your dreams, the Solution, and K2 Ultrasplit make strong choices.
+If bringing the park to the backcountry is a priority, go with the Explorer.
 Sizing up or down for your size and weight will subtly alter these generalizations, so do keep that in mind when making a purchase.

 Know Before You Go

 Splitboards are awesome tools to explore the backcountry with - when used properly.
 To use them properly, you need to know more about the winter mountain environment than can be learned busting out laps at the resort.
 The best untracked terrain lies outside the ropes, but venturing out can be incredibly dangerous.
-In addition to purchasing a board, you'll need to invest in a beacon.
-We like the Mammut Pulse Barryvox, an avalanche beacon that wins our Editors' Choice Award; if you're in search of a cheaper option, check out the Backcountry Access Tracker 2, which is a Best Buy winner.
+In addition to purchasing a board, you'll need to invest in an avalanche beacon.
 It is also a must to invest in an avalanche probe - something like the Backcountry Access Stealth Avalanche Probe, as well as an avalanche shovel - an affordable option is the Backcountry Access B-1 Shovel.